-Now on November 20, 2013, President Obama will honor Dr. Vivian at the White House with The Presidential Medal of Freedom, the Nation's highest civilian honor.
+President Obama recently honored Dr. Vivian at the White House, presenting him with the Presidential Medal of Freedom, the nation's highest civilian honor.

 Vivian was once a Christian journalist.
 However, he is best known for his work with Dr. Martin Luther King, Jr. He was National Director of Affiliates, and strategist for every Southern Christian Leadership Conference (S.C.L.C.) organization.
 He truly helped change the nation: His work in Birmingham helped win the Civil Rights Bill; in Selma, the Voting Rights Bill; and he was deeply involved in other movements such as Nashville, TN; Danville, VA; St. Augustine, FL; and Chicago, IL.
 Vivian had won his first non-violent direct action movement in 1947 opening restaurants in Peoria, IL.

 He is featured throughout PBS’s acclaimed documentary “Eyes On The Prize” (1987 & 2006).
 PBS later produced a full-length presentation, “The Healing Ministry of the Rev. Dr. C.T.
 Vivian”.
 He is also featured as both an activist and analyst in the series, The People’s Century (PBS/WGBH, 1998), and in the Tom Brokaw documentary “King” (History Channel, 2008).